TDEE Calculator – Find Your Total Daily Energy Expenditure

 Using TDEE to Calculate Calorie Needs

 Calculating your Total Daily Energy Expenditure can be useful if you are trying to measure daily calories burned to aid in weight loss goals.

 Although there are many factors that affect weight loss, an important one is the calories that you consume.
-In general, if you are trying to lose weight, you need to consume less calories than you burn.
-By measuring your TDEE, you will have a reasonable estimate for how many calories you should consume each day to maintain a calorie deficit.
+In general, if you are trying to lose weight, you need to consume fewer calories than you burn.
+By measuring your TDEE, you will have a reasonable estimate of how many calories you should consume each day to maintain a calorie deficit.

-Calories equal energy, and you exert energy through all of your physical activities, from intense exercise to sitting at your desk typing.
+Calories equal energy, and you exert energy through all physical activities, from intense exercise to sitting at your desk typing.
 This is your “calories out.”
-On the other side of the equation, the food and drinks that you consume counts toward your “calories in.”
+On the other side of the equation, the food and drinks that you consume count toward your “calories in.”

 Your TDEE is the number of calories you burn each day.
-To determine how many calories you should eat, you need to figure out your current weight goals.
+To determine how many calories you should eat, you need to first figure out your current weight goals.

 By multiplying your BMR by your activity factor, you now have your TDEE, or an estimate of the total number of calories you should eat each day to maintain your current weight.

 If you are trying to maintain your current weight, you can use that number as your daily calorie needs.
-On the other hand, if you are looking to lose weight, you first need to adjust this number based on weight goals.
+On the other hand, if you want to lose weight, you first need to adjust this number based on weight goals.